-The kibble size is small, with round shape and not very hard.
+The kibble size is small, with a round shape, and not very hard.
 My cat doesn’t have issues chewing on this food.
-Also, if you use an automatic feeder, this food provides the feeder good portion accuracy.
-See picture below:
+Also, if you use an automatic feeder, this food provides the feeder with good portion accuracy.
+See the picture below:

 What I like about this formula

 - Grain & gluten-free

 - The first 3 ingredients are proteins, of which “duck meal” is a highly concentrated protein.

 - Peas are relatively low in the glycemic index, keeping the blood sugar levels at bay

 - Limited ingredients, with is made for cats with a sensitive digestive system